abrdn European Logistics Income

 Asset management initiatives that have recently been executed include:

-- a new 12-year lease with Biocoop at the Avignon property, in France, generating annual contracted rent of €2.5m, equating to €86 per sqm with full annual French ILAT indexation and no cap.
+- a new 12-year lease with Biocoop at the Avignon property, in France, generating annual contracted rent of €2.5m, equating to €86 per sqm with full annual French ILAT indexation with no cap.
 The climate-controlled facility serves a network of over 570 organic food stores.
 The property also generates €165,000 per annum of additional income from rooftop solar panels; and

 - a five-year lease extension with AS Watson at the Ede asset, in the Netherlands.
 The new deal extends the lease expiry from 2028 to July 2033 and will generate additional income 4% above the previous passing rent.
 It provides for future upward-only indexation capped at 4% per annum.